yslandrei/Camean/README.md

 # Camean

-Created an AirBnb type of app for both private and university-owned student accommodation where users can share reviews, photos and
+Created an AirBnb type of app for both private and university-owned student accommodation where users can share reviews and photos

 # Demo